resourcepool/training-room-booking/README.md

 # The Project
 The project consists of a JEE webapp.
 Your goal is to create both a client and an administration panel for a meeting room booking app.
-Every member should be able to book a room for a while at the date and time he wants or when the room is available.
+Any member should be able to book a room for a specific duration at the date and time of his choice or whenever the room is available.
-The client is like a dashboard for each meeting room where a member can view when it's free.
-A member can also book directly on the dashboard by clicking on an available date.
+Each meeting room has a dedicated dashboard where anyone can view and book (potentially, this dashboard would be displayed on a tablet in front of each room).

 In particular, the following items will be implemented:

 **Admin panel:**
   * Create & edit a new member: name, email, birthdate, uuid
-  * Create & edit a new meeting room: name, a picture, max number of people, uuid
+  * Create & edit a new meeting room: name, picture, capacity (X persons), equipment (Screen, whiteboard), uuid
   * Book a meeting room for a given time at a given date with constraints
   * See which room is free
   * Invite members to the meeting room